cbeauhilton/Halve/_posts/2019-10-20-chrome-extensions.md

 ### Others...

-This are just the ones I had disabled, but not uninstalled.
+These are just the ones I had disabled, but not uninstalled.
 I know I've used others, and I'm sure many of them were cool.
 My laziness at the moment is such that I'm not going to go digging around.

 ## What about you?

-Do you have extensions you know and love?
+Do you have extensions you know and love, or have known and loved?
 Let me know, and I'll check them out.